 All emergencies or injuries receive priority for treatment.
-Appropriate medical care will be provided by institution clinical staff or by community emergency personnel after regular Health Services Unit operating hours when institution clinicians are not on-site.
+Appropriate medical care will be provided by institution clinical staff, on-call staff if after hours, or by community emergency medical providers.
 Clinicians covering evenings, weekends and holidays provide treatment for acute medical problems and directly observed pill lines.